Fused Audio Instance and Representation for Respiratory Disease Detection: Introduction

-In this article we study an audio-based approach to detect \acrfull{covid19}, a disease caused by \acrfull{corona}.
-The \acrshort{corona} infects most heavily the respiratory tract \citep{astuti_severe_2020}.
-Therefore, infected individuals express flu-like symptoms, which can often be mistaken for a cold or flu.
-Complications are also typically related to pulmonary disorders, such as pneumonia or acute respiratory distress syndrome.
-The best diagnostic approach is viral testing, often done using nucleic acid tests such as polymerase chain reaction (PCR) to detect viral RNA fragments.
-Although a gold standard, PCR tests return the result after approximately 4-6 hours, excluding the delivery time, and can take up to 24 or 48 hours.
-As the ultimate goal of management strategies is to break the infection chain by quickly identifying suspected cases for immediate isolation or quarantine, a test with such a long waiting time as PCR is not optimal.
-In addition, PCR testing requires qualified staff and well-equipped facility to operate, which is hardly accessible in remote and low-income countries.
+In this article, we study an audio-based approach for screening respiratory diseases.
+We focus on \acrfull{covid19}, a disease caused by \acrshort{corona} that infects the respiratory tract \cite{astuti_severe_2020}.
+Infected individuals express flu-like symptoms, making it difficult to differentiate between \acrshort{covid19} and other respiratory illnesses.
+Viral testing through nucleic acid tests such as polymerase chain reaction (PCR) is a gold standard for diagnosis but takes several hours or even days to deliver results.
+Additionally, PCR testing requires specialized personnel and equipment that may not be available in low-income or remote areas.
 An alternative test, known as the antigen test, can retrieve results in less than 30 minutes by identifying viral proteins with specific antibodies.
-Although antigen tests are highly suitable for mass testing, they are less sensitive to detection.
-Meanwhile, since \acrshort{corona} infects mainly the respiratory systems, it induces changes in body sounds by either modifying them, e.g., dysphonia, or creating them, e.g., cough or breath sounds.
+It is a viable option for mass testing but is less sensitive.
+Meanwhile, since \acrshort{corona} infects mainly the respiratory systems, it induces changes in some body sounds such as voice and breath, impacted by possible dysphonia and breath abnormalities, or creates sounds, such as cough.
 Several studies show that these changes are specific to \acrshort{covid19}.
-For example, a study by \citep{huang_respiratory_2020} finds abnormal breathing sounds in all \acrshort{covid19} patients.
-The irregular sounds include cackles, asymmetrical vocal resonance, and indistinguishable murmurs.
-In a different study of vocal changes in \acrshort{covid19} individuals \citep{al_ismail_detection_2021}, the authors validate the hypothesis that vocal fold oscillations are correlated with \acrshort{covid19}, inducing not only changes in voice but also the inability to speak normally.
-Body sounds have therefore the potential to serve as standalone or in parallel with antigen tests to detect \acrshort{covid19}.
+For example, a study by Huang et al.\cite{huang_respiratory_2020} finds abnormal breathing sounds in all \acrshort{covid19} patients.
+The irregular sounds include crackles, asymmetrical vocal resonance, and indistinguishable murmurs.
+In a different study of vocal changes in \acrshort{covid19} individuals \cite{al_ismail_detection_2021}, the authors validate the hypothesis that abnormal vocal fold oscillations are correlated with \acrshort{covid19}, inducing not only changes in voice but also the inability to speak normally.
+Body sounds, therefore, have the potential to serve as standalone or in parallel with antigen tests to detect \acrshort{covid19}.